fresheneesz/bip-efficient-bitcoin-vaults/notation.md

 OP_OPCODE
 ```

 An underscore (`_`_ will be put in place of a parameter when that value is expected to already be on the stack (eg from the witness, or from previously run script lines).
+The `_` should be used for pseudofunctions just like for opcodes.
 This could look like the following:

 ```
 <1, 2> ADD